How to Fill Up Your Product Backlog?

 - Customer Journey Map.
 Build it and on its basis, the hypotheses will appear as grass after the rain.

 - AARRR (Pirate Metrics) – the framework to quantify your product.
 Start thinking about how you can increase a particular metric.

 Well, now your product backlog has grown to huge sizes.
-It’s a high time to choose the most important tasks and direct them to the development.
+It’s high time to choose the most important tasks and direct them to the development.
 However, this is a completely different story that we’ll describe in one of our next posts.
-Track our posts feed, groom and cherish your backlog!
+Track our posts feed, groom, and cherish your backlog!